Lyft's electric scooters hit the streets of Santa Monica

 "Lyft's mission has been to improve lives through the world's best transportation -- reduce congestion, remove cars from the road, reimagine infrastructure," the company said in a statement.
 "No matter what mode of transportation -- bikes, scooters, cars, public transit -- Lyft wants to be the navigator."

-Last month, Lyft got approval to operate electric scooters in Santa Monica, along with Uber's Jump and the scooter companies Bird and Lime.
-To get the permit from Santa Monica, Lyft said it'd offer discounts on scooter rides to low-income residents there.
+Last month, Lyft got approval to operate electric scooters in Santa Monica, as did Jump, which is a bike-rental company that Uber acquired earlier this year.
+Scooter companies Bird and Lime also got permits.
+To get the permit from Santa Monica, Lyft said it'd offer discounts on scooter rides to low-income residents.
+The company said Monday that it's committed to its promise.

-While Santa Monica granted Lyft a permit, San Francisco regulators snubbed the company, along with Uber, Bird and Lime.
-The city instead gave permits to companies that have a clean track record of working with regulators before launching their services.
+While Santa Monica granted Lyft a permit, San Francisco regulators snubbed the company, along with Jump, Bird and Lime.
+The city instead gave permits to companies that have a clean track record of working with regulators before launching their services -- Scoot and Skip.

+Scooters have become a controversial topic across the US, with companies dropping them onto city streets with no forewarning to lawmakers or residents.
+Some people have been happy about this new way of getting around congested cities.
+But others have complained riders don't follow the laws of the road, and endanger pedestrians by riding on sidewalks and leaving the scooters wherever they feel like it -- blocking parking spots, bike racks and wheelchair access.

+Santa Monica was the first US city to be inundated with the scooters.
+Bird kicked off its service there in September 2017.
+Santa Monica officials received so many complaints from local residents that the City Attorney's Office filed a complaint on nine criminal counts against the startup in December.
+But things have calmed down since then.

 The Honeymoon is Over: Everything you need to know about why tech is under Washington's microscope.